Note

 Use Azure Managed Prometheus in either of the following configurations:

-- Fully managed service or drop-in replacement for self-managed Prometheus: In this case, a managed add-on within your AKS or Azure Arc-enabled Kubernetes cluster collects data.
+Azure Monitor installs a managed add-on in your AKS or Arc-enabled Kubernetes cluster to collect data.
 You can use custom resources (pod and service monitors) and the add-on ConfigMaps to configure data collection.
 The format of the pod/service monitors and ConfigMaps are the same as open-source Prometheus.
-In this way, you can use existing configs directly with Azure Managed Prometheus.
+In this way, you can use existing configs directly with Azure Managed Prometheus. - Remote-write target

 Prometheus metrics are stored in an Azure Monitor workspace, which is a unique environment for data that Azure Monitor collects.
 Each workspace has its own data repository, configuration, and permissions.
 Data is stored for 18 months.

 Azure Managed Grafana is a data visualization platform built on top of the Grafana software by Grafana Labs.
 Azure operates and supports this fully managed Azure service.
 Whether you're using Azure Managed Grafana or self-hosted Grafana, you can query metrics from an Azure Monitor workspace.
-When you enable Managed Prometheus for your AKS or Azure Arc-enabled Kubernetes, we provide out-of-the-box dashboards that are the same as the ones used by open-source Prometheus Operator.
+When you enable Managed Prometheus for your AKS or Azure Arc-enabled Kubernetes, out-of-the-box dashboards are provided that are the same as the ones used by open-source Prometheus Operator.

 - The minimum frequency for scraping and storing metrics is one second.
-See Case sensitivity in Azure Managed Prometheus.

 - Certain limitations apply to metric names, label names, and label values.
 See Metric names, label names, and label values.